zhartman86/MathfinderBot/README.md

 #### Remarks
 This will generate an expression row (buttons) based on a selected preset (Use `/var` `List-Presets` to see your options).
 You can use `/attack-save` with a `name` to save the last generated preset to your active character sheet.

+### **-INV-**

+usage: /inv `action` `name`

+-:-

+`action` *required*

+- —`Add` Add one or many items to your active character's inventory.
+Leave all other fields blank to bring up a window where you can input a list of items.
+  - `item` *optional* The syntax for adding an item is ``NAME`:`WEIGHT`:`VALUE``.
+Only name is required.
+  - `qty` *optional* How many to add.
+Default is 1.
+- —`Import` Import an a list of items.
+CAUTION—This will **replace** any existing list.
+If you want to add many items, use the `Add` action.
+You can copy/paste your text file into the subsequent modal.
+  - `attachment` A text file containing one item per line.
+- —`Export` Export the current list to a text file.
+- —`Remove` Remove an item from your list.
+  - `item` The name or index number of the item.
+If a name is given, it will remove the first occurence any matched value.
+  - `qty` The number of the specified items to remove.